ethomas997/ArduVidRxController/app/doc/Instructions.md

 functions).
 Channels with RSSI (signal strength) levels above this value are considered to have a signal on them.
-**Auto Tune**:  Perform a band scan and tune the receiver to the channel with strongest signal (highest RSSI).
+**Auto Tune**:  Perform a band scan and tune the receiver to the channel with the strongest signal (highest RSSI).
 **Graph Scan**:  Display the [Graph Scan](#graphscan) screen.

 ***Monitor Group***